 User Experience (UX) is being touted as one of the most critical factors for effective SEO in 2021.
-With the average attention span of internet users seemingly decreasing by the day, and a generation that expects instant results, the speed and ease of navigation of a website are of utmost importance.
+With the average attention span of internet users seemingly decreasing by the day, and a generation that expects instant results, a website’s speed and ease of navigation are of utmost importance.

-In this post, we’ll be taking a look at UX, what it is, Search Engine Optimization, how to improve it, and why it’s so essential for every website owner.
-Check out our passing Web Core Vitals Score.
+In this post, we’ll be looking at UX, what it is, Search Engine Optimization, how to improve it, and why it’s so essential for every website owner.
+But, first, check out our passing Web Core Vitals Score.

 What Is User Experience?

 The phrase is relatively self-explanatory as it’s all about the experience a website visitor receives when they view and navigate your site.
 A positive UX is made up of several factors including, but not limited to, the following:

 - Page Experience – Web Core Vitals our passing scores

 - Quality content